hindu-comm/weblogs/manasataramgini/2004/05/2004-05-22_on-cicadas-and-their-kin.md

 beauty with blue wings and a transparent patch on the forewing.
 We first saw it in a peculiar patch of compositan plants in full bloom.
-*Cicadella viridis* is the good old green guy who always visits the lamps in the evenings: the famed indragopaka of the Aryans.
+*Cicadella viridis* is the good old green guy who always visits the lamps in the evenings: some believe that might have been the famed indragopaka of the old Aryans.
 This was the first of the cicadellids I noticed in my life and got hooked to them.
 I conducted an anatomical study of the same with my first microscope.
 Two years later I introduced R to it and got her hooked to them too.
-It is a sight that always delights me when in Bharat.
+It is a sight that always delights me when in Bharata.
 More beautiful but less frequent was the cicadellid *Bothrogonia ferruginea* with yellow wings having a black patch at their extremities.
 The completely yellow *Nirvana pallida* was also an occasional vistor at the household lamps.

 The really dirty guys were the spittle bugs (cercopids): For long, when R and I used to explore insects in our earliest forays we actually